R

 Best Practices

-- Use meaningful variable names
+- Use meaningful, snake_case variable and function names

-- Vectorize operations instead of using loops
+<-over=for assignment - Vectorize operations instead of using explicit loops

-- Leverage functional programming
+- Leverage functional programming (apply family, purrr)

-- Use pipe operator (%>%) for readability
+- Use a pipe (

-- Profile and optimize performance
+lintrandstyler - Profile and optimize only after measuring

 Testing